 Funeral services will be held Thursday, September 5 at 11 AM at North Scott Baptist Church with Rev. Matt Brandt officiating.
 Interment will follow at Wyocena Cemetery.
 Visitation will be held Wednesday, September 4 from 4 to 8 PM at Grasse Funeral Home, 119 Industrial Drive, Pardeeville, and also from 10 AM until the time of services at the church Thursday.
 In lieu of flowers memorial funds will be used to dedicate seat memorials in Bud and Betsy's name in the new Pardeeville High School Auditorium.
 Subsequent funds will be used to establish a music scholarship at PHS and the North Scott Baptist Memorial Committee.
 The family would like to extend their gratitude to the Divine Savior Hospital, Columbia Healthcare Center and the Agrace Hospice Staff for taking care of her.

-To send flowers to Elizabeth "Betsy" J. Haynes' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elizabeth "Betsy" J. Haynes, please visit our floral store.